MelSumner/ember-a11y-roadmap/conversation-prep.md

 ### Routing (in Ember)
 (presentation deck & thinking about solutions)

+Watch a short video that demonstrates the issue: https://youtu.be/Jr-de-YV4X0

 Other Existing Solutions
 We should review these approaches to see if they are feasible: